 Can I substitute olive oil for butter in Nigella's Lemon Polenta Cake?
 If so, how much?

-If you would like to make a cake using oil that is gluten free then we would suggest trying Nigella's Chocolate Olive Oil Cake (from Nigellissima and on the Nigella website).
+If you would like to try another dairy and gluten free cake then we would suggest Nigella's Chocolate Olive Oil Cake.